ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 Implement Pass-through Filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
+As before, uncomment the PassThrough filter include-header near the top of the file.

+#.
 Change code:

    The next set of useful filtering to get the region of interest, is a series of pass-through filters.
 These filters crop your point cloud down to a volume of space (if you use x y and z filter).
 At this point you should apply a series of pass-through filters, one for each the x, y, and z directions.
 See `PCL Pass-Through Filter Tutorial <http://pointclouds.org/documentation/tutorials/passthrough.php#passthrough>`_ for hints, or use code below.